 With a debt management plan, a credit counseling agency negotiates with your creditors to lower your interest rates or monthly payments.
-You agree to begin paying off your debts through the agency in one more affordable monthly payment — usually over three to five years — while the agency continues to pay your creditors on your behalf.
+You agree to begin paying off your debts through the agency with an affordable monthly payment — usually over three to five years — while the agency continues to pay your creditors on your behalf.

-Intended for credit card debt, it’s a decent option if you don’t qualify for a debt consolidation loan or balance transfer credit card.
+Intended for credit card debt, this is a decent option if you don’t qualify for a debt consolidation loan or balance transfer credit card.

 Debt settlement or negotiation

 Considered a more serious option, debt settlement or negotiation companies connect you with a specialist who negotiates with your creditors to reduce the amount you owe in exchange for a one-time payment.
 The agency pays off this negotiated amount, and then you repay the agency through monthly payments over three to five years.